lbl-srg/modelica-buildings/Buildings/Resources/Documentation/userGuide/source/development.rst

 Working process
 ---------------

-The development of the library is managed through Github.
-Followings are the working process.
+Followings are the working process of contributing.

 1. create issue to describe the potential problem or what change should be done to the library.
-Github will generate a number (#) to the issue.
-Note that each issue should address only one problem.
+This will generate a number (`##`) to the issue.
+A good practice is that each issue should address only one problem.
 2. create development branch,

   - if the issue is not part of a large development, the development branch should be named as `issue(##)_(change)` and should be based on the `master` branch.
-  - if the issue is part of a large development and it has a staging branch like `issue(#)_(development)`, the development branch should be named as `issue(#)_(##)_(change)` and should be based on the staging branch.
+  - if the issue is part of a large development and the development has a staging branch like `issue(#)_(development)`, the development branch should be named as `issue(#)_(##)_(change)` and should be based on the staging branch.

+3. address the issue,

+  - fork `Buildings` library repository to your account, or pull the development branch to your own `Buildings` library repository,
-3. fork `Buildings` library repository, make the change from the development branch and then submit a pull request to merge the changes to the development branch in `Building` repository.
+  - make the change from the development branch,
+  - submit a pull request to merge the changes in the development branch of your own `Buildings` library repository to the same development branch of `Buildings` library repository,
+  - merge the pull request.

-4. in `Buildings` library repository, submit another pull request to merge the changes in development branch to `master` branch.
-Close the issue after the changes being merged.
+4. close the issue in `Buildings` library repository,

+  - submit another pull request to merge the development branch to `master` branch,
+  - merge the pull request,
+  - close the issue.